PDP-10/its/README.md

 the HOST table source (SYSHST; H3TEXT >) and binary (SYSBIN; HOSTS3 >)
 defined a host called DB-ITS.EXAMPLE.COM at the IP address 192.168.1.100.

-In order to change the IP address of the host, you can edit the top-level Makefile variables IP, GW, and NETMASK.
+In order to change the IP address of the host, you can edit IP, GW, and NETMASK in the file conf/network.
+You can also set a Chaosnet address.
 After that, a full rebuild (e.g. `make clean all`) is required.